 But as I said, I found myself in a job where I hadn’t snorted anything out of my nose in a very long time, and that was telling.
 Fun matters to me, and I was in a decidedly un-fun situation at work.
 So I promptly did nothing about it except complain at home.
 Super productive!

 I shudder when I look back on that phase, because a) my whiny voice is so not flattering, b) can you call a few years a “phase?”, and c) I see now that I was acting like a helpless victim in the midst of a situation that was almost entirely within my control.
 When things just aren’t fun anymore, whose job is it to make it fun again?
-I was a leader in the organization I was having no fun at, so shame on me for not taking charge and making it fun.
+I was a leader in an organization I was having no fun at, so shame on me for not taking charge and making it fun.
 Because as a leader if I wasn’t having fun, I can make a pretty good educated guess that my team members weren’t either.

 Even if fun isn’t in your top ten list of values, enjoying your job and the people you work with matters.
 Research confirms that having fun at work makes us more productive and engaged, creates a better learning environment, supports that happier people do better in their careers, and “A manager’s support for fun actually mattered more than his or her support for learning.”
 (Science can be so convenient to drive a point home.)